Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 **Pure Governance Tokens: The Democratic Bet**

 These tokens operate on a simple premise: ownership grants voting rights, and voting rights determine the protocol's future.
 Holders can propose changes, vote on protocol parameters, and shape strategic decisions.
 There's no guaranteed income stream or built-in utility beyond governance participation.
 Value comes entirely from the market's belief that governance control will be valuable as the protocol grows and evolves.
-Governance tokens gives token holders a clean slate but they can evolve into other types by voting.
+Governance tokens give token holders a clean slate but they can evolve into other types by voting.

 Take Uniswap's UNI token: hold it, vote with it, hope the protocol succeeds.
 No immediate utility, no guaranteed returns, just the right to shape a protocol's future.
 It's like owning shares in a company that might never pay dividends, where your only value comes from other people wanting to buy your voting rights.
 Risky?
 Absolutely.
 But when governance decisions can unlock billions in value (like enabling fee switches), those voting rights become incredibly valuable.